aradzie/keybr.com/docs/translations_report.md

 * *Bar whitespace*
 * *Average accuracy*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # German

-Translated: 417 messages, 5095 words
+Translated: 415 messages, 5064 words

-Untranslated: 11 messages, 59 words
+Untranslated: 13 messages, 89 words

 * *Layout*
 * *Layout:*